jfallmann/diffTF_Fork/docs/chapter2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
   String.
-Default “output”.
+Default "output".
 Root output directory.

 Details
   The root output directory where all output is stored.